andreimuntean/GreatUniHack2015Web/README.md

 # HackNotts2015
-The backend of our HackNotts 2015 application.
+The frontend of our HackNotts 2015 application.

-JUST THE BACKEND?
-WHAT ABOUT THE FRONTEND?